Putting this blog on ATProto with standard.site

 the blog: name, URL, icon.
 Each post becomes a document record that lives in my own data

-in every post’s HTML pointing at the matching record.
-Two ends tied together, no
+tag in every post’s HTML pointing at the matching record.
+The two ends point at each other,

 Mostly the previews.
-A link to one of my posts on Bluesky now shows up as a card with the title, description, and image instead of a plain URL, because the post is a real record the network can read.
-Bluesky shows richer previews for standard.site links now.
-Beyond that, the records live in my own PDS, so any indexer or reader can pick them up, and they turn up in readers like docs.surf on their own.
-And it’s cheap POSSE : rednafi.com stays the canonical copy, a copy syndicates out to the ATmosphere .
+Share one of my posts on Bluesky and the link turns into a card with the title, description, and image instead of a bare URL.
+That works because the post is a real record the network can read.
+Bluesky shows richer previews for standard.site links.

 I didn’t hand-roll any of the ATProto plumbing.
-Sequoia is a CLI by Steve Simkins that does the whole thing for static sites, and it doesn’t much care what built yours, Hugo, Astro, Eleventy, as long as it’s Markdown.
+Sequoia is a CLI by Steve Simkins that does the whole thing for static sites.
+It doesn’t much care what built yours (Hugo, Astro, Eleventy) as long as it’s Markdown.
 If you want to put your own blog on standard.site, it goes roughly like this.

-handle (mine is rednafi.com) and mint an app password for the CLI to log in with.
+domain as your handle (mine is rednafi.com) and mint an app password for the CLI.

 Then run sequoia init in the repo.
 It authenticates against your PDS, creates a